ranrinc/docker-socket-proxy/README.md

 ## Additional Commands
 Any commands used in `docker run` will be passed as options to socat.
 You can use this to customize things like verbosity (`-ddd`), log format (`-lmlocal2`), timeout interval (`-t 1000000`), and more.
 See the [socat docs](http://www.dest-unreach.org/socat/doc/socat.html) for more info on available options.

+P.S.
+I'm just forking Sami Jawhar Repo to make more docker hub image to be used by other platform such as arm64 and arm